This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - When you take your child to see his caregiver, bring a list of his medicines or the medicine bottles.
 Tell caregivers if your child uses herbs, food supplements, or over-the-counter medicine.
 If your child is allergic to any medicine, tell his caregiver.

-- Ask your child's caregiver if your child needs to stop taking any medicines before his surgery.
+- Ask your child's healthcare provider if your child needs to stop taking any medicines before his surgery.

 The night before your child's surgery: